Q2 Electricity prices: Wholesale energy up 8% over 2018

 The change was marginal and isn’t anticipated to soften futures prices in the market.

-Water levels are currently at 25 % at Lake Eucumbene are and up slightly from 24 percent the previous month and are on an upward trend, even though water levels are still at historical lows.
+Water levels are currently at 25 % at Lake Eucumbene and are up slightly from 24 percent the previous month and are on an upward trend, even though water levels are still at historical lows.

 Lake Tatangara and Lake Jindabyne, which are much smaller, are at 21 and 67 percent capacity respectively.